Crewe Municipal Buildings: History

 A bronze model of a locomotive, built by a fitter, Harry Lightfoot, which had originally stood at in front of the Second Boer War memorial in Queen's Park and which was on display at the Crewe Heritage Centre for its official opening by Queen Elizabeth II, accompanied by the Duke of Edinburgh, on 24 July 1987, was permanently relocated to the municipal buildings and placed on display in the foyer.

+The building continued to serve as the headquarters of the borough council for much of the 20th century.
+When local government was reformed in 1974, the building became the meeting place of the new Crewe and Nantwich Borough Council.
+However, the new council had its main offices at a new building called Delamere House on Delamere Street, a joint facility shared with Cheshire County Council, which was completed in 1974 just before the local government reorganisation took effect.
+Delamere House was later supplemented with additional offices in a large extension to the rear of the Municipal Buildings, completed in 1991.

+Local government in Cheshire was reformed again in 2009, when both Cheshire County Council and Crewe and Nantwich Borough Council were abolished and the new Cheshire East unitary authority was created.
+The Municipal Buildings are used as one of the meeting places of Cheshire East Council.
+The council initially established its main offices in Sandbach, but in 2023 announced plans to make Delamere House in Crewe its main office.

-The building continued to serve as the headquarters of the borough council for much of the 20th century and remained the local seat of government for the enlarged Crewe and Nantwich Borough Council which was formed in 1974.
-However it ceased to be the local seat of government on 1 April 2009, when the new Cheshire East unitary authority was formed.
-The Earl of Wessex visited the building and met with apprentices on 16 April 2013.
-It remains the main meeting place of Crewe Town Council, which was formed in April 2013, and serves as an official venue for marriages and civil partnerships.
+Prince Edward, Earl of Wessex visited the Municipal Buildings and met with apprentices on 16 April 2013.
+The building is also used as the main meeting place of Crewe Town Council, which was formed in April 2013, and serves as an official venue for marriages and civil partnerships.